-Initially prescribed for people suffering from dermatological skin conditions like melasma, skin bleaching practice has caught up with millions across the globe and seem to be unrelenting.
+Initially prescribed for people suffering from dermatological skin conditions like melasma, skin bleaching practices have caught up with millions across the globe and seem to be unrelenting.
 More and more companies’ skincare products have been incorporating whitening agents in their mix.

 Skin bleaching agents bleach one’s skin for a lighter shade.
 The active ingredients found in the products slow down and inhibit melanin production in one’s skin.
-Melanin is a dark pigment that gives our skin colour.
-The more melanin one has, the darker one’s skin colour is.
+Melanin is a dark pigment that gives our skin color.
+The more melanin one has, the darker one’s skin color is.
 The thing is: melanin is good for us.
 Melanin concentration normally increases and results in a gradual skin tan and functions to protect our underlying tissues from damaging ultraviolet rays of sunlight.
-Bear in mind that UV radiation of sunlight is a known carcinogen.
+Bear in mind that UV radiation of the sun is a known carcinogen.
 Lack of melanin concedes one to a heightened risk of developing skin cancer.

-Terms like lightening, whitening, and brightening are nothing but appetising euphemisms that came into play after drastic changes of bleaching alarmed certain quarters of the society.
-Various skin care products meant for face, bodies, and even genitals now incorporate whitening agents in their mix.
-These products are often available in the form of pills, injections, topical creams and scrubs.
-They are either dermatological or cosmetology products; meaning former can only be obtained from a certified dermatologist whereas the latter can easily be obtained as an over-the-counter product.
+Terms like lightening, whitening, and brightening are nothing but appetizing euphemisms that came into play after drastic changes of bleaching alarmed certain quarters of the society.
+Various skincare products meant for face, bodies, and even genitals now incorporate whitening agents in their mix.
+These products are often available in the form of pills, injections, topical creams, and scrubs.
+They are either dermatological or cosmetology products, meaning the former can only be obtained from a certified dermatologist, whereas the latter can easily be obtained as an over-the-counter product.

-Despite the proven efficacy of some products, it is to be kept in mind that undesirable effects are not uncommon.
-Adverse effects of skin whitening range from steroid acne to mercury poisoning.
-One time use may not reveal the aforementioned effects but, it should be remembered that many skin bleaching products demand continuous use.
+Despite the proven efficacy of some products, it is to be kept in mind that undesirable effects are not uncommon—the adverse effects of skin whitening range from steroid acne to mercury poisoning.
+One time use may not reveal the aforementioned effects, but it should be remembered that many skin bleaching products demand continuous use.
 If people stop usage, they risk darkening their skin or reverting to their previous complexion.
 This will compel them to turn to stronger whitening agents to fix what went wrong (read stronger as more hazardous).

 Commonly utilized active ingredients in skin-whitening products are: